rkgofiitk/academic-issues.github.io/Topics/Prompt_engineering.md

 The problem with prompting stems from the fact that it is not the same as being able to communicate in pure natural language.
 When we communicate in natural language, the collaborators or the partners understand the inherent subtleness of verbal conversation; when they don't, clarifications are sought.
-In human conversation, perceived intent is an essential element of a speaker's utterances.
+In human conversation, perceived intent is an essential element in a speaker's utterances.
 It is highly critical to understand the intent.
 Double entendre is often used in political discourse.
 So, extending natural language as the prompting interface could confuse users of generative AI tools.
 It may lead to similar near-catastrophic results as often exhibited by heuristic-driven soft